 The construction of Alternative 5 would require some reconstruction of the NW 100th Street Interchange.
 The on/off ramps in the northwest, southwest, and southeast quadrants would require some reconstruction.
 The on/off ramps in the northwest and southwest quadrants would no longer connect directly to the I-35/I-80 mainline.
 Rather, these ramps would be reconstructed to tie into proposed C-D roads.
 The northeast quadrant would not require reconstruction of the exit ramp from I-35/I-80 onto NW 100th Street.
 The reconfiguration of the on/off ramps would change how drivers access the Interstate System.
 The NW 100th Street Interchange is a diamond style interchange with direct access to the Interstate.
-Under Alternative 5, a driver who wants to go southbound on the Interstate from NW 100th Street at the driver can then merge onto the Interstate.
-Similarly, a driver who wants to go northbound on the Interstate from Meredith Drive would travel on the C-D road through the IA 141 Interchange to the NH 141 Interchange to the NW 100th Street Interchange at where the driver can merge onto the Interstate.
+Under Alternative 5, a driver who wants to go southbound on the Interstate from NW 100th Street would travel on the C-D road through the IA 141 Interchange to the Meredith Drive Interchange at which point the driver can then merge onto the Interstate.
+Similarly, a driver who wants to go northbound on the Interstate from Meredith Drive would travel on the C-D road through the IA 141 Interchange to the NW 100th Street Interchange at where the driver can merge onto the Interstate.